manavsehgal/reactspeedcoding/manuscript/c10-firebase-react-integration.md

 ![Firebase Hosting Panel](images/firebase-hosting.jpg)

+## How Firebase stores files and data

+A> This section is elaborating an answer by the author to a question on Quora.

+**JSON documents.** Firebase is built on top of one of the most mature and powerful NoSQL databases around, MongoDB.
+So Firebase data store is tree-like, JavaScript Object Notation (JSON) documents.

+**Real-time API.** Firebase value adds on top of MongoDB with its real-time publish/subscribe API.
+What this means is you could have microservice A write to your Firebase data store and microservice B picks up the changes as these happen in near real-time.
+A and B microservices do not need to be on the same server or developed by the same entity.
+This makes Firebase really powerful for applications like chatting servers, streaming services, location intelligence, among others.

+**Static Hosting and CDN.** Firebase also stores and serves front-end files (HTML, CSS, JS) using a Content Delivery Network (CDN) as a world class hosting platform.
+You could dynamically generate these files from a Node.js backed development server, use modern web application frameworks like React and Angular to deliver very capable mobile-web apps wired to a real-time database.

+**Geo-spatial data.** Firebase has basic capabilities to store and retrieve Latitude/Longitude information along with JSON documents.
+This makes it ideal for many location aware apps, combined with its real-time data API, and performant front-end hosting for mapping embeds.

+**User Profiles.** Firebase also stores basic user profiles and registration data.
+That is one less worry and an important aspect of any multi-tenant SaaS app.

+**Complex UI state management.** This is experimental, however we are keen to explore if Firebase can be used to persist in near real-time, complex UI state management.
+Use cases include deep personalization of app UI state, so you come back to same settings you left your app last time you used it.

+**Decision Trees.** JSON hierarchical data schema, real-time data change listening, REST API interface to your data schema, all combined can be a good use case for elaborate decision trees.
+These can support knowledge management and machine learning apps.

+**Gaming state.** Another variation on complex UI state management.
+Firebase could be used to create, read, update, and delete user gaming state in real-time.

 ## Designing a REST API using Firebase

 Providing a REST API is essential for any app that works with data that can be